liberland/Constitution/Liberland-constitution.md

   * **§III.6(2)** The Bill shall specify under which power delegated by this Constitution to the Assembly it is proposed.
   * **§III.6(3)** The Bill shall be read aloud in its entirety by the Assembly Speaker before it is voted on.
 * **§III.7.** Any Bill proposed to the Assembly by the Cabinet upon the State of the Republic Speech, shall be debated on, and shall be voted on once only.
-  * **§III.7(1)** The Bill proposed by the Cabinet shall be made public prior to the Assembly's debate on them.
+  * **§III.7(1)** The Bill proposed by the Cabinet shall be made public prior to the Assembly's debate.
   * **§III.7(2)** All drafts of Bills proposed to the Cabinet shall be made public before the Cabinet’s acceptance or rejection.
 * **§III.8.** Every Assembly Representative shall have the right to express one's opinion on the proposed Bill at least once before the vote takes place, without any time limit.
 * **§III.9.** The Assembly shall elect the Chancellor of the Free Republic of Liberland, who shall form the Cabinet of the Free Republic of Liberland with a simple majority vote of all Assembly Representatives.
   * **§III.9(1)** If no Chancellor is elected for more than ninety days, the General Election must be held.
   * **§III.9(2)** The Assembly shall have the power to withdraw confidence from the Chancellor along with the Cabinet by passing the constructive motion of no confidence with a simple majority vote of all Assembly Representatives only if there is a majority for a prospective successor.
   * **§III.9(3)** The Assembly shall have the power to withdraw confidence from a single Member of the Cabinet by passing the ordinary motion of no confidence with a simple majority vote of all Assembly Representatives.
-* **§III.10.** The power to initiate a legislative procedure shall lie with the Cabinet only which shall be exercised only once a year upon the State of the Republic speech.
+* **§III.10.** The power to initiate a legislative procedure shall lie with the Cabinet only which shall be exercised only once a year upon the State of the Republic Address.
-  * **§III.10(1)** Any Bill which is not voted on before the next State of the Republic Speech and any Bill which is rejected by the Assembly in a vote shall be considered lost and shall not be revived otherwise than by resubmission by the Cabinet upon another State of the Republic Speech.
+  * **§III.10(1)** Any Bill which is not voted on before the next State of the Republic Address and any Bill which is rejected by the Assembly in a vote shall be considered lost and shall not be revived otherwise than by resubmission by the Cabinet upon another State of the Republic Address.
 * **§III.11.** One-fourth of all Assembly Representatives shall have the right to oblige the Cabinet to consider a draft of a Bill prepared by them.
-  * **§III.11(1)** Drafts prepared by the Assembly Representatives may be rejected or accepted by the Cabinet as potential Bill.
+  * **§III.11(1)** The Draft prepared by the Assembly Representatives may be rejected or accepted by the Cabinet as a potential Bill.
   * **§III.11(2)** Should the Draft be rejected, the Cabinet shall publicly give detailed reasons behind its decision.
 * **§III.12.** An ordinary Bill shall be passed into law with a majority of three-quarters of all Assembly Representatives subject to the power of general veto by the Citizens as provided in §III.17.
   * **§III.12(1)** An ordinary Bill is any Bill which is not a Constitutional Bill, or Taxation Bill, or Treaty Bill, or Financial Bill.